- FAQ

 -

-If you do not have a family member or close friend who you feel would be able to handle the duties and responsibilities of Executor of your Will, you may give consideration to naming the Washoe County Public Administrator as your Executor.
-When preparing the Will, clearly note that you name the Washoe County Public Administrator as the Executor of your Will.
-It is important that you notify our office in advance if possible so that we are aware of this potential appointment.
+If you do not have a family member or close friend who can take the responsibilities of serving as the Personal Representative (Executor) of your Will, you may consider naming the Washoe County Public Administrator in that role.
+When preparing your Will, please state clearly that you are appointing the Washoe County Public Administrator as Personal Representative (Executor).

 -